 God works in our lives in ways we never expect.
-We had the opportunity to interview Brandie Williams, a recently assessed Precept Upon Precept Bible study leader.
-Brandie lives in Pearland, Texas.
-We reflected on the impact of Precept on her life and advice she would give to new Precept students.
+We had the opportunity to interview Brandie Williams, a recently assessed Precept Bible Study Leader from Pearland, Texas.
+She shared her advice to new Precept students and reflected on the impact Precept has made on her life.

 Tell us a little about yourself!

 I have been a follower of Christ for almost 9 years.
 I did not grow up in a Christian home so I had no concept of God or Jesus.
 Of the little knowledge I did have, I thought They had nothing to do with me,and I was just fine with my life as it was.
 I became pregnant at 19 and married my high school sweetheart at 20 years old.
 We had our little girl in November 2000.
 Life would get tough, and around 10 years of marriage, we began to have marital problems to the point that we considered divorce.

 Little did I know that a sweet lady who lived in Tennessee at the time that I had met a year before would lead my husband and myself to the Lord!
 But God has His own plans, right?